vishful/lab-angular-layout/README.md

 ## Progression #1: Layout

-In the project, we are going to create an angular layout with header footer and navigation bar.
-We are going to create three different components:
+You'll need to create an angular layout with header, footer and navigation bar.
+Use three different components:

 - The `Header` component will contain the page header along with the heading.
 - The `Footer` component will contain your page footer.
 - The `Navigation` component will contain your page navigation bar with two links home and about us.

-You can check the sample output as a reference to do this project.
+You can check the sample layout shared by Mike for reference.

-The first thing you will have to do is to generate the project with `Angular CLI`.
+Note: The first thing you will have to do is to generate the project with `Angular CLI`.

 ![Layout](https://i1.faceprep.in/ProGrad/ts-layout-using-angular-final.png)